grpc/proposal/L46-core-tls-credential-API.md

     const TlsServerCredentialsOptions& options);
 ```

+`TlsCredentials` features should represent a superset of `SslCredentials`
+features, so we anticipate `TlsCredentials` being the API of choice now.
+To
-To make migration from the `SslCredentials` API to the `TlsCredentials` API easier, we will also have a constructor for `TlsChannelCredentialsOptions` that accepts the `SslCredentialsOptions`
+make migration from the `SslCredentials` API to the `TlsCredentials` API easier,
+we will also have a method on `SslCredentialsOptions` that creates a
+`TlsChannelCredentialsOptions` with the same settings.
+We will do similarly for
-struct.
-Similarly for `TlsServerCredentialsOptions`.
+`TlsServerCredentialsOptions`.

 ### Credential Reloading
 Credential reloading will be implemented via a `CertificateProviderInterface`.